Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 - The head of the person who has "always known how this number is calculated"

-Cloud platforms can store data.
-They can catalog metadata.
-They can expose agents to governed workspaces.
+Cloud platforms — including Fabric IQ — can build semantic ontologies for the data they can see.
+They can catalog metadata and expose agents to governed workspaces.

 That is where ABIS becomes the gatekeeper.